codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

 ## Features & enhancements

 ### Pipelines: Empty variables
 We are happy to announce a highly-requested feature: the ability to use _empty variables_ in Codefresh pipelines.
-Now, you can add variables without any values to any entity in Codefresh, whether it's a project, pipeline, or trigger.
+Now, you can add variables without any values to entities in Codefresh, whether it's a project, pipeline, or trigger.
 The enhancement unlocks a myriad of possibilities that were previously unavailable.

 {% include
 	image.html